dani-barrientos/MEL/README.md

    - If you want to use *spdlog*, concrete android triplet need to be installed (https://vcpkg.readthedocs.io/en/latest/users/android/#android-build-requirements)

  # testing
- execute ctest in out/build/[required configuration]/tests
+ if using Visual Studio Code, execute *Run CTest*,or execute ctest from commandline in out/build/[required configuration]/tests
- need to add option -D XX to cmake tools configuration (Ctest args).At this moment, the passed XX seems to be ignored